fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 copy-link-to-clipboard Copy URL to Clipboard

-Kitting in warehousing is an inventory management strategy used by many companies to meet consumer demand, drive sales, and reduce overall business expenses.
-To make the most of kitting, it’s important to understand how it impacts warehousing and shipping, as well as the circumstances that make kitting an ideal choice for shippers.
+By taking advantage of kitting in warehousing, shippers can meet consumer demands, drive profits, and reduce overall business expenses.
+To make the most of kitting, it’s important to understand how it impacts warehousing and shipping.

 Key Takeaways

-• Kitting is the process of combining multiple products (or ‘SKUs’) into a single unit for sale to customers.
+• Kitting is the process of combining multiple products into a single unit for sale to customers.

 • By kitting items together, shippers can move through them at a faster rate and increase revenue while making room for new goods at their warehouse.

-• A third-party logistics (3PL) warehouse can offer storage, kitting, and shipping services to businesses lacking the necessary resources or experience.
+• A third-party logistics (3PL) warehouse can offer storage, kitting, and shipping services to businesses looking for knowledgeable logistics professionals.

 In the guide below, we’ll take a look at the basics of warehouse kitting and the advantages it offers to businesses.